 Use Local Hashtags Sparingly

-Another great way to use hashtags is to show off cool features of your listing, or maybe a bunch of listings you just love.
-(With permission of course.)
+Another great way to use hashtags is to show off the cool features of your listing, or maybe a bunch of listings you just love (with permission, of course).

 While these might not get you a ton of local traffic, they might help you get in front of followers who have similar interests in architecture, interior design, or DIY.